gytterberg/technical-interview-prep/algorithms/9-system-design/strategies/oop-design-strategy.md

 ## Draw some interactions among the classes

-Whatever classes they draw out, have them show the interaction among them similar to the activity diagram.
+Whatever classes they draw out, have them show the interaction among them similar to the activity diagram or a schema diagram for database tables.

 ### Talk about stuff like inheritance